NebraLtd/Helium-Guides/docs/indoor-hotspot/indoor-faq.md

 <details>
 <summary>Click to expand!</summary>

-This can vary depending on your internet connection's speed.
+This can vary depending on your internet connection speed.
 However, in our testing it takes approximately 24-48 hours for the initial synchronisation to be completed.

 </details>